 The castle which witnessed the glory and fall of Great Moravia and was blown up by Napoleon’s army.
 Later declared to be a national cultural monument of Slovakia.
 Since it is situated on a high cliff over the Morava and Danube rivers, and standing on the frontier between Slovakia and Austria, it offers beautiful panoramic views and is a very popular place to visit.
 Come here if you want to soak in the rich medieval history which is mirrored in its ruins :)

-The bus’ final destination (which will be also written on its front) is „Opletalova.“ Get off at the stop called „Štrbská.“ From there you either walk around 6 minutes or wait for the bus number 29 – it is just one additional stop, a 1 minute drive.
+The bus’ final destination (which will be also written on its front) is „Opletalova.“ Get off at the stop called „Štrbská.“ From there you walk around 6 minutes.
 You will know that you arrived to the correct place once you see a large parking lot with a hotel and some restaurants on your right side.

 WHAT TO SEE AROUND DEVIN CASTLE?